Call for Workshops Track Submissions

 Submission Procedure

 Each workshop proposal can be up to 5 pages.
 The proposers are requested to address all the details listed above in their proposal.
-Workshop proposals/descriptions will be published in the proceedings.
-Submitted proposals should comply with the requirements delineated on the Master Article Template website.
+Submitted proposals should comply with the requirements delineated on the ACM Master Article Template website.

 Submissions are handled via Open Review.